Skip to main content

 Desktop

 I use Vim and VS Code for note-taking.
 Taking notes in my editor environment is ideal since I’m most comfortable with the shortcuts.
-VS Code offers a markdown previewer out of the box with Ctrl + Shift + V. Markdown’s lifespan on desktop will exceed my own, so I’m no longer bound to an app’s survival on a platform to access my notes.
+VS Code offers a Markdown previewer out of the box with Ctrl + Shift + V. Markdown’s lifespan on the desktop will exceed my own, so I’m no longer bound to an app’s survival on a platform to access my notes.

 ShareX is a good option for screenshots on Windows, while Flameshot works well on Linux.
 I tend to think that a simple bookmark is better than web clippings for most use cases.